• Proposed

 Conservation Actions

-Further information into the distribution of this species, its habitat preferences, and whether it is threatened in any other existing wild populations is required in order to accurately classify this species.
+Without further research, no conservation actions can be recommended at this time, due to a deficiency in habitat and locality information.
+Further information into the distribution of this species, its habitat preferences, and whether it is under threat in any wild subpopulations is required in order to accurately classify this species.

 Country occurrence